Introduction:

 Remote patient monitoring (RPM) involves monitoring patient health outside conventional clinical settings.
 In simple words, dedicated RPM technologies collect patients’ health vitals like heart rate, blood pressure, blood glucose levels, body temperature, oxygen saturation, and others.
 The devices that monitor these parameters transmit them in real time from a patient to a doctor at a remote location.
 In this way, RPM allows doctors to monitor patients without the patients being at a clinic.

 EHR interoperability technology solutions enable clinics and healthcare centers to incorporate these RPM devices into their medical workflows.
 That would enable doctors to have real-time data on patient vitals for assessment.
-As mentioned above, electronic health record interoperability enables the inclusion of newer technologies, and so, RPM coupled with advanced patient data analytics helps providers serve patients better.
+As mentioned above, electronic health record interoperability solutions enables the inclusion of newer technologies, and so, RPM coupled with advanced patient data analytics helps providers serve patients better.

 Continuous real-time medical data on patients and its subsequent analysis against specific parameters helps doctors identify if a patient is at higher risk of disease.
 For example, a person’s heart rate and electrocardiogram obtained through RPM devices can help a physician know if he or she is at risk of health disease.
 This will enable the physician to recognize early symptoms and take necessary action before the disease manifests.
 Such a predictive approach to care can revolutionize the treatment of chronic diseases and enable doctors and patients to manage medical conditions better.